Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: The Adaptive Mangling Rules attack

-Eventually, when choosing optimal configurations for a dictionary attack, it is critical to account for the conditional behavior of mangling rules.
-In this direction, we see highly optimized configurations as pairs of dictionaries and rules-sets that are compatible with each other.
-That is, rules-sets are mangling rules that are purposely selected to interact well with the underlying dictionary and \textit{viceversa}.\footnote{This has also been indirectly observed by Ur~\etal~in their ablation study on pro's guessing strategy, where the greatest improvement was achieved with a proprietary dictionary in tandem with a proprietary rules-set.} On the other hand, configurations based on arbitrary chosen rule-sets and dictionaries may not be fully compatible and, as we show later in the paper, generate a large number of low-quality guesses.
-Unavoidably, this phenomenon makes adversary models based on mangling rules inaccurate, and induce an overestimation of password strength \cite{measuring}.\\
+Eventually, the conditional nature of mangling rules has a critical impact in defining the effectiveness of a dictionary attack.
+To reach optimal performance, an attacker has to resort to a setup that \textit{a priori} maximizes the conditional effectiveness of mangling rules.
+In this direction, we can see highly optimized configurations used by experts as pairs of dictionaries and rules-sets that organically support each other in the guesses generation process.\footnote{This has also been indirectly observed by Ur~\etal~in their ablation study on pro's guessing strategy, where the most remarkable improvement was achieved with a proprietary dictionary in tandem with a proprietary rules-set.} On the other hand, configurations based on arbitrary chosen rule-sets and dictionaries may not be fully compatible, and, as we show later in the paper, they generate many low-quality guesses.
+Unavoidably, this phenomenon makes adversary models based on mangling rules inaccurate and induce an overestimation of password strength \cite{measuring}.\\

 Next, we show how modeling the conditional nature of mangling rules allows us to cast dictionary attacks that are inherently more resilient to poor configurations.